Seelkee

 In Canadian folklore, Seelkee (transcribed in English from Halqemeylem, the local indigenous language) is a lake monster reported to have lived in the swamps of what is now Chilliwack, in British Columbia, Canada.
 Seelkee has been allegedly seen by the Stó:lō, First Nations, people for hundreds of years.
-The most common description of Seelkee is a 10 to 15-foot-long (10 to 15 ft) sea serpent like beast with the head of a horse.
+The most common description of Seelkee is a 10- to 15-foot-long (10 to 15 ft) sea serpent-like beast with the head of a horse.

-Most descriptions talk about how the creature was snake-like with two heads.
-Mostly black the serpent had red circular designs.
-The primary summer shelters for the Stó:lō people was in the form of a longhouse.
-Although some modern longhouses were built with gabled roofs, most Stó:lō longhouses were built with a single flat, but slanted roof, similar to the Xá:ytem Longhouse.
-Entire extended families would live in a longhouse, and the structure could be extended as the family expanded.
+Descriptions often portray the creature as snake-like with two heads.
+Furthermore, the coloration has been described as mostly black with red circular designs.
 Some of the longhouses in the local Stó:lō villages were defined by large house posts with Seelkee designs accented with red paint.
+Although some modern longhouses were built with gabled roofs, most Stó:lō longhouses were built similarly to the Xá:ytem Longhouse with a single flat, slanted roof.
+Acting as the primary summer shelters for the Stó:lō people, entire extended families could live in a longhouse, with the structure capable of being extended as the family expanded.

-One of the first Caucasian settlers of the region, Issac Kipp, reportly saw a Seelkee and spoke how he was told by the local Sto:lo people never to turn your back on the beast.
+One of the first Caucasian settlers of the region, Issac Kipp, reportly saw a Seelkee and related that he was told by the local Sto:lo people never to turn your back on the beast.
 Saying "Don't turn around, if you do you'll be sick."